dpedu/SignSet/README.md

 - For each set of signs, add a child node of signsets in the config file

 - x1 must be smaller than x2, y1 than y2, z1 than z2.
+These coordinates create an inclusive cube region.
+Non-sign blocks will simply be ignored, so having your signs in irregular shapes is OK.

 - freq is how often the signs will be updated, in ticks.
 So 20 = one second.